jliuhtonen/lastfm-dump/README.md

 The program reads its configuration from config.json.
 You can find a sample configuration in file config.sample.json.

-Then, to transfer your data to Mongo, start your mongod and run the dump with `lastfm-dump username` where username is your Last.fm username.
+Then, to transfer your data to Mongo, start your mongod and run the dump with your username as the command line parameter:

+`lastfm-dump username`